 When there are changes in the recipient's life or in prioritized personal outcomes, the support coordinator must complete another assessment.
 This includes changes in status, strengths, preferences, abilities and the resources of the recipient.
-If there are significant changes in the recipient's status, the support coordinator must revise the POC.
+If there are significant changes in the recipient's status, the support coordinator must revise the Plan of Care.